 Bring your furry friend along on your next vacation or weekend getaway to select Red Jacket Resorts.
-Your four-legged guest will enjoy rooms designed especially for their creature comforts.
-You’ll find walking and hiking trails close by, as well as sitters, dog walkers and veterinarians.
+Your four-legged guest will enjoy rooms designed especially for their creature comforts, and you’ll find walking and hiking trails nearby.
 Four of our resorts offer a selection of dog-friendly rooms:

 Cape Cod, MA

 Dogs are not allowed on resort beaches, and rules for dog access on Town of Yarmouth beaches vary by season.
 Most Cape towns have detailed rules for dog access, with more information available at capebeachdog.com

 North Conway, NH

 A limited number of rooms per resort are dog-friendly.
 Please confirm availability of these rooms with the reservations staff when you book your stay.
 Our policy is for dogs only: we ask that you find alternative accommodations for cats, hamsters, reptiles, livestock, and other unique traveling companions.

 - Dog-friendly rooms are limited per property.
 The reservations center must be contacted prior to your stay (1-800-RJACKET) to ensure a dog-friendly room is available.
 Please note: dogs are permitted in dog-friendly accommodations only.
 If an unannounced pet is found in a non-dog-friendly accommodation you will be subject to a $500 cleaning deposit.

 - A $40 fee per dog, per night applies, with a maximum of two dogs per room.
 Amenities for your dog vary by resort but may include bowls, bed and blanket, cleanup bags and a treat and welcome letter upon arrival.